nosana-ci/nosana.io/content/blog/nosana-nos-raydium-rewards-farm.md

 ---
 title: "Nosana's $NOS Rewards Farm on Raydium!"
-description: Are you ready to expand your $NOS stack?
-Let's get started!
+description: "Are you ready to expand your $NOS stack?
+Let's get started!"
-img: /img/breakpointbanner.png
+img: /img/nos_raydium.png
 createdAt: '2023-11-15'
 ---
 Our $NOS Farm opens on Raydium Thursday, November 16th, at 17:00 UTC.
 This means users can provide liquidity to the trading pair in return for incentives.